deepmalviy/deepmalviy/README.md

 A **data professional** with over 5 years of experience in **data analytics**, **machine learning**, and **data engineering**.
 In my previous roles, I transformed raw data into actionable insights that enhanced business performance and operational efficiency.

 Some of my key achievements include:
-- Developed a web scraping framework that accelerated threat detection by 35%.
+- Developed predictive models that increased customer retention rates by 22%
+- Optimized SQL queries reducing report generation time from 15 to 3 minutes
+- Led data mining initiatives using PySpark to improve fraud detection by 15%
-- Built machine learning models that improved e-commerce product recommendation efficiency by 75%.
+- Designed interactive dashboards that improved business insights and operational efficiency
-- Created ETL workflows for behavioral data analysis, increasing predictive analytics accuracy by 25%.
+- Automated ETL workflows reducing manual intervention by 40%
-- Delivered $200K incremental revenue by leveraging data-driven marketing strategies.
+- Conducted sentiment analysis on 200K+ customer reviews boosting satisfaction by 18%

 I worked extensively with **Python**, **SQL**, **Tableau**, and **advanced Excel functions** to solve complex problems and drive impactful outcomes.
 Whether it was optimizing workflows, building machine learning pipelines, or delivering insightful dashboards, I thrived on leveraging data to create meaningful solutions.